cabforum/code-signing/docs/CSBR.md

 2. That Company conducts business under the assumed name or "DBA"_[assumed name of the Applicant]_ and has registered such name with the appropriate government agency in the jurisdiction of its place of business below.

-3. That _[name of Client's Representative]_[^2]  has authority to act on behalf of Company to: [_select as appropriate_] (a) provide the information about Company required for issuance of the EV Certificates as contained in the attached Application, (b) request one or more EV Certificates and to designate other persons to request EV Certificates, and (c) agree to the relevant contractual obligations contained in the Subscriber Agreement on behalf of Company.
+3. That _[name of Client's Representative]_[^2]  has authority to act on behalf of Company to: [_select as appropriate_] (a) provide the information about Company required for issuance of the EV Code Signing Certificates as contained in the attached Application, (b) request one or more EV Code Signing Certificates and to designate other persons to request EV Code Signing Certificates, and (c) agree to the relevant contractual obligations contained in the Subscriber Agreement on behalf of Company.

 4. That Company has a physical presence and its place of business is at the following location: